Basu0132/online-learning-platform/README.md

-Certainly!
-Here’s the entire README content combined into a single file:

-markdown
-Copy code
 # Online Learning Platform with Live Coding

 Welcome to the **Online Learning Platform with Live Coding**!
 This application provides a comprehensive platform for learning coding and development skills through interactive courses, live coding sessions, coding challenges, and peer reviews.